mindtonic/virility/README.md

 ## Facebook Usage

+    fb = Virility::Facebook.new("http://rubygems.org")
+    fb.poll # returns a hash with the collected output from Facebook fb.count # returns the total_count for that URL => 72

 The Facebook strategy leverages the FQL query against the link_stat table.
 Because of this, the following data fields are available:
 * like_count
 * click_count